 The Colorado Mortgage Guy is your FHA Home Loan expert.
-The Federal Housing Administration also know as the “FHA” has been in the United States since the 1930s.
-FHA is also know as the Federal Housing Administration.
+The Federal Housing Administration also known as the “FHA” has been in the United States since the 1930s.
 It was created to help more families live the American dream of home ownership.
 FHA is a layer of the Federal government that basically insures the bank on private loans that are taken out for home ownership.
 Today FHA is a part the Department of Housing and Urban Developments office or HUD.
 Its main role is to create a buffer and to reduce risk for lenders.

 Why should you get a FHA loan?

-Higher loan limits, lower home prices and a low down payment requirement have made these government-insured loans a more secure bet for homeowners.
-As a result, more homes now qualify for an FHA loan and you can now purchase a higher priced home using an FHA loan than in past years.
+Higher FHA loan limits and FHA loan requirements allow for lower down payments, and lower credit scores.
+These have made these government-insured loans a more secure bet for homeowners.
+As a result, more homes now qualify for an FHA home loan and you can now purchase a higher priced home using an FHA loan than in past years.

 The huge benefit right now is the ability to still get into a home with a low down payment.
 That’s the reason why FHA has gone from 3 percent of the market a couple of years ago to 50 percent of the market today.

 Looking for an FHA Mortgage?
 FHA mortgages can be used for purchasing a new home or refinancing an existing loan.
-FHA loans typically have two types of mortgage insurance.
-They will have an up front mortgage insurance premium and a monthly mortgage insurance premium.
-Both of these are calculated into your new payment.
+A FHA home loan typically has two types of mortgage insurance.
+They will have an up- front mortgage insurance premium and a monthly mortgage insurance premium.
+These are calculated into your new payment.
 When buying a new home or refinancing your home the upfront premium will be added to your loan amount and it is not typically an out of pocket expense.

 You will typically need to have 3.5% of the purchase price for a down payment with a FHA loan.
-All of this money can come from a gift from a relative.
+This money can come from a gift from a relative.
 FHA also allows for down payment assistance programs, HUD $100.00 down programs, and the ability to borrow money to fix up an existing property or you can finance in improvements on a property you are purchasing.
-There are specific guidelines and you should call an expert for more details.
+There are specific guidelines and you should call me for more details.